raspberrypilearning/world-builder/en/quiz1/question_3.md

   --- /feedback ---

-- (x) Third Person
+- (x) Third person

   --- feedback ---
-Yes, third person is where you see the world through a camera that looks at and follow the player.
-You can create a third person perspective by making the Main Camera a child of the player GameObject.
+Yes, third person is where you see the world through a camera that looks at and follows the Player.
+You can create a third person perspective by making the Main Camera a child of the Player GameObject.
   --- /feedback ---

-- ( ) Top Down
+- ( ) Top down

   --- feedback ---
-No, Top Down is where you see the world from a birds-eye view, looking down on the player and other GameObjects.
+No, top down is where you see the world from a birds-eye view, looking down on the Player and other GameObjects.
   --- /feedback ---

 --- /choices ---